Swedbank’s remuneration programme

 In 2011 Swedbank introduced a new harmonised structure for variable pay in the form of a general programme and an individual programme.
 The general programme, Eken, comprises most of Swedbank employees while the individual programme is limited to some specialists and managers.
 Eken, offers a long-term performance incentive and harmonises the interests of the employees with those of shareholders by making all employees shareholders as well.

-Swedbank’s remuneration programme is in line with Swedish Financial Supervisory Authority (Finansinspektionen) new remuneration regulations which came into force 1 March, 2011.
+Swedbank’s remuneration programme is in line with Swedish Financial Supervisory Authority (Finansinspektionen) new remuneration regulations FFFS 2011:1 and amendment FFFS 2014:22.